Two of Alembics: Love

 Keywords (Ill-Dignified): Danger, Confusion, Misfortune, Trials, Emotional Infidelity, a Gold Digger

 Dolphins are iconic to this beloved card, and it is to the Golden Dawn that we owe their popularization for it.
-Many decks feature dolphins on this card, even if the follow Golden Dawn attributions nowhere else.
-A hand holding an open lotus is pictured near another lotus sprouting streams of water, with the dolphins bathing in the streams.
+Many decks feature dolphins on this card, even if they follow Golden Dawn attributions, nowhere else.
+A hand holding an open lotus is pictured near another lotus spouting streams of water, with the dolphins bathing in the streams.

-Thoth: “The Word and the Will” is what the two always represent, says Crowley in his The Tarot of the Egyptians.
-The card is seen as receptive due to its connection to Cancer.
-He urges us to study the symbology of the dolphin carefully as it is “very complicated” an idea of the “Royal Art” “peculiarily sacred to Alchemy”.
-Perhaps he is referring to their connection to Venus and Cupid, or perhaps he is talking about their outrageous libidos, capacity for interspecies sexuality and ability to fend off sharks and rescue humans.
+Thoth: “The Word and the Will” is what the two always represent, says Crowley, in his The Tarot of the Egyptians.
+The card is seen as receptive, due to its connection to Cancer.
+He urges us to study the symbology of the dolphin carefully, as it is “very complicated” an idea of the “Royal Art” “peculiarly sacred to Alchemy.”
+Perhaps he is referring to their connection to Venus and Cupid, or, perhaps he is talking about their outrageous libidos, capacity for interspecies sexuality and ability to fend off sharks and rescue humans.
 Perhaps we will never know.

-Ken the mountain, easily recognizable as a curving hump (denoting two broken yins below and a solid horizontal yang above) over Earth (denoted by the classical Chinese symbol of Earth, the square) also reinforces this idea of immense strength and stability.
-This is a highly auspicious card that talks about invincibility, that of strong lover.
+Ken, the Mountain, easily recognizable as a curving hump, (denoting two broken yins below and a solid horizontal yang above,) over Earth (denoted by the classical Chinese symbol of Earth, the square,) also reinforces this idea of immense strength and stability.
+This is a highly auspicious card that talks about invincibility, that of a strong lover.